Complaint Handling Code 2024 FAQs

 -

-We have a homeownership team that deal with shared ownership and leasehold properties and complaints from these residents are handled in line with that team’s policy.
-Can this continue?
+We have a homeownership team that deal with shared ownership and leasehold properties and complaints from these residents are handled separately in line with that team’s policy.
+Is this acceptable?

-The Code requires landlords to have a single complaint policy for dealing with complaints.
-Landlords must deal with complaints consistently, regardless of the tenure of the resident (i.e. whether they are a tenant, leaseholder, shared owner, etc) it should not have separate policies for different users.
+Landlords must deal with complaints consistently, regardless of the tenure of the resident (i.e. whether they are a tenant, leaseholder, shared owner, etc.). and should therefore not operate separate complaints policies or procedures for different users.

 -

-We feel that trying to resolve a resident’s concern before it becomes a complaint at an informal stage can be more effective and resolve the issue quicker.
+We feel that trying to resolve a resident’s concern informally before it becomes a complaint can be more effective and resolve the issue quicker.
 Can we continue with this?

 Landlords must ensure that there is one policy in place for complaints that is compliant with the Code.
 Landlords are not permitted to have extra named stages (such as ‘stage 0’ or ‘informal complaint’) as this causes unnecessary confusion and a barrier in accessing the complaints procedure.